Chapter Summary

 Opening / Closing Notes

-If you think that it would be a good idea to make a content warning but you don't want to spoil things for people
+If you think that it would be a good idea to make a content warning but you don't want to spoil things for

-who don't want to be told about anything, then you can give the content warning in the chapter's end notes, and
+who don't want to be told about anything, then you can give the content warning in the chapter's end notes,

 mention the presence of the content warning in the chapter's beginning notes.